Nise-r/Hiring-Assistant-Chatbot/README.md

 ##  Usage

 1. Launch the chatbot via the Gradio interface.
+2. Select your language from the dropdown box.
-2. Provide your details (name, phone, email, experience, location, etc.).
+3. Provide your details (name, phone, email, experience, location, etc.).
-3. The bot will automatically parse your input into structured fields.
+4. The bot will automatically parse your input into structured fields.
-4. Based on your tech stack, it will generate tailored technical interview questions.
+5. Based on your tech stack, it will generate tailored technical interview questions.
-5. Recruiters can use these questions to conduct more informed interviews.
+6. Recruiters can use these questions to conduct more informed interviews.

 ## Technical Details
 1. Frameworks & Libraries